 Teaching and working on these projects will provide you with the opportunity to develop a wide range of skills, from communication, to curriculum development to data analysis etc. However, most importantly, you will directly see the impact that Nai Disha’s work is having on the local community, from interacting with Kishangarh’s residents daily.
 You will have the chance to work with everyone from Nai Disha’s teachers, to the students, to the governing board, meaning you will understand how NGOs operate on every level.
 Previous volunteers have commented on how welcoming and warm the atmosphere at Nai Disha is, and how much they value the relationships they built during their time there.
 The work is very hands-on, and this enables volunteers to see the impact of their work.
 There is an emphasis on being creative and thinking of tasks to engage children in educational and fun activities, and opportunities to help develop the curriculum for children.

 See Testimonials for feedback from recent volunteers.

 Nai Disha would like you to spend half of your day interracting with the children.
 You will have the opportunity to create your own lesson plans around topics that interest you and your classes.
 You will be able to teach across a range of ages and abilities, and you will very quickly build strong relationships with the children you are teaching.
 As Nai Disha advocates a holistic approach to education, there will be chances for you to involve yourself in extra-curricular activities, such as dance, music, drama and sport.

-You should expect to spend about £1250 for eight weeks - this covers costs for food and accommodation, as well as local travel.
-There are no programme fees payable to Camvol.
+You should expect to spend about £1550 for eight weeks - this covers costs for food and accommodation, as well as local travel.
+This includes the £300 programme fee payable for Camvol support.